Employment Rights for Veterans and Service Members

 Yes.
 Texas law extends some federal employment protections for servicemembers and veterans available under the Uniformed Services Employment and Reemployment Rights Act (USERRA), and adds some additional legal protections.

 - In Texas, USERRA rights extend to all public and private sector employees who are veterans or currently in the armed services, of any rank, including reservists and members of the Texas State Guard.
 Employment protections apply regardless of whether the service is voluntary or involuntary, in peacetime, or in wartime.

 - An employer may not discriminate against an employee because of military service.

-- A veteran or servicemember’s job can be held open for up to 5 years of cumulative military service.
-Required trainings or national emergencies don’t count against the 5 year cumulative.
+- A veteran or servicemember’s job can be held open for up to five years of cumulative military service.
+Required trainings or national emergencies don’t count against the five-year cumulative.

 - The employee is entitled to be rehired to the position they would have had if they had not left for military duty.
 In some situations this means a comparable position, but seniority, pay, and status remain the same.